 In recent years, there has been a growing awareness of the challenges posed by irregular spellings in English, including those involving the "ei" digraph.
 This has led to increased efforts to promote spelling reform and to develop more consistent spelling conventions.
 While radical spelling reform is unlikely to occur anytime soon, there is a growing consensus that some simplification of English spelling would be beneficial.

 Finally, there's a growing appreciation for the richness and diversity of the English language, even with its quirks and inconsistencies.
-While irregular spellings can be frustrating, they also reflect the historical evolution of the language and its diverse influences.
+Which means while irregular spellings can be frustrating, they also reflect the historical evolution of the language and its diverse influences.
 Rather than trying to eliminate all irregularities, many linguists and educators advocate for embracing the complexity of English and for teaching students to appreciate its unique character.

 Tips and Expert Advice